anthony-halim/dotfiles/README.md

 Your hand will thank you!

 > NOTE: There are lots of third party software that aids key swapping to an extensive degree of customisation (for example, [Karabiner](https://github.com/pqrs-org/Karabiner-Elements) for MacOS, [xcape](https://github.com/alols/xcape) for Linux).
 However, you may not want (or allowed) to install third party software that customise close to the firmware level.
-> Due to this, we opt to use built-in or officially supported by the OS itself, albeit it support less extensive customisation.
+> Due to this, we opt to use built-in or officially supported by the OS itself, albeit it supports less extensive customisation.
 >
-> If you are using this, an idea for customisation is:
+> If you are using third party software, an idea for customisation is:
 > - On `Caps Lock` tap, map it as `Esc`.
-On `Caps Lock` hold, map it as `Ctrl`.
+> - On `Caps Lock` hold, map it as `Ctrl`.

 ##### Windows: Swap `Esc` and `Caps Lock`